 What is GalaPro?

 GalaPro is an app that allows for users to watch live performances with audio description or captioning in their language.
-Users can use their own phone or tablet device, as well as their own headphones, to listen to descriptions of a live performance in real time.
+Users have their own phone or tablet device, as well as their own headphones, to listen to descriptions of a live performance in real time.
 Users do not need to attend a special performance for audio description as it is pre-recorded.
 For Broadway plays, all plays that are owned by the Shubert Organization are available with GalaPro.

 GalaPro is very simple to use and requires the following technology skills: